VictorIJnr/distbu/Ducky.md

     + Instead of just sending them the entire file
     + Everything after this comes after the streaming revalation
     + But each chunk I send over has to be a complete record - no question

+# GraphQL
+I think my understanding of GraphQL wasn't sufficient.
+I wanted to add this to allow for pagination.
+But given the way I'll implement it, there's no reason I can't just use a REST API.